johnshearing/PrivateKeyVault/README.md

 Stop scan process after a good scan.

-Put up a window showing what the camera sees while the scan process is running and make the window disapear when the scan stops either because a good scan has been achived or because the user stopped the scan.
+Put up a window showing what the camera sees while the scan process is running and make the window disappear when the scan stops either because a good scan has been achieved or because the user stopped the scan.
 This will help the user understand if there is too much glare to get a good scan or if the focal distance is not correct.

 Install Buttons on the Application Launch Bar to Enable and Disable Two Finger Right Click Functionality.
 For now, enable by executing the following command at the terminal window.